 Clinics & Services

-In addition to GP consultations we offer a comprehensive range of clicnis and healthcare services:
+In addition to GP consultations we offer a comprehensive range of clinics and healthcare services:

-Family Planning - all the doctors and advanced nurse practitioners provide contraceptive services and advice during normal surgeries and during the well woman clinic.
-Dr Mercer fit coils (IUDs) and contraceptive implants and Advanced Nurse Practitioner Lindsay McNab fits implants.
+Family Planning - All of the doctors and nurses provide contraceptive services and advice during normal surgeries.
+Dr Mercer inserts and removes coils (IUDs) and contraceptive implants, Advanced Nurse Practitioner Margaret Brown inserts and removes implants.

 Cervical Smears - All women age 25-64 in Scotland who have ever been sexually active are strongly advised to have a cervical smear.
-These are done during normal surgeries by the practice nurse or any of the doctors and during the well woman clinic.
+These are done during normal surgeries by the practice nurse or any of the doctors.
 Please make a double appointment with the practice nurse for a cervical smear.

-Diabetes, Asthma and Other Chronic Diseases - these clinics are run by the practice nurses.
-If you have asthma or non-insulin dependency diabetes and do not attend a clinic please let us know.
+Diabetes, Asthma and Other Chronic Diseases - These reviews are done by the practice nurses.
+If you have asthma or non-insulin dependency diabetes and do not attend a regular review please let us know.

-Well Men Check-Ups - these are available with the practice nurse.
+Men's Health - Routine checks are available with the practice nurse.

-Podiatry - Forms available at Reception for self referral.
+Podiatry - Forms available at Reception for self referral or click the link to print a form

 Child Health Programme

-- Child Health Surveillance - Dr Watson provides this service.
+- Child Health Surveillance - Dr MacWalter provides this service.
 All children under five should attend.
 The first check is at 6-8 weeks.
 Further appointments will be issued automatically.

 - With doctor and Health Visitor - 6-8 weeks.
 Child health automatically issue appointments.

-- Well Baby Clinic - a health visitor will be available at Johnstone Drive Community Clinic on Wednesdays 09:30 – 11:30 (no appointment necessary).
+- Well Baby Clinic - a health visitor will be available at Johnson Drive Community Clinic by appointment on 0141 643 3536.

 Travel immunisations are important; please ask at reception for a form to give details of your journey eight weeks beforehand.
 We will then let you know what vaccines you need.
 All adults should be vaccinated against tetanus.
 Anyone over 50 may not have been vaccinated as a child and may need a course of three injections.
 Two boosters in adult life should be sufficient to maintain immunity.